 Our Recommendation for New Burners

-Target the main sale, STEP, and peer-to-peer transactions to get your tickets.
+Target the Main Sale, STEP, and peer-to-peer transactions to get your tickets (and the Ticket Aid Program if you think you’re eligible.)
 Join a number of burner Facebook groups and look to get involved in local projects.
 If you keep working at it, you’ll get a ticket.
 As we like to say, “The playa provides.”

 Once you have a ticket strategy, it’s time to start thinking about Camping Options.
 The next article in our guide explores this topic in more detail.